 But beware of fake employer identification number websites.
 They will walk you through the process of getting an EIN and then file your fee.

 You must not skip this important step to start your partnership.
-The partnership agreement defines in writing all the processes and decisions that the parties have agreed upon.
+The business partnership agreement defines in writing all the processes and decisions that the parties have agreed upon.
 It answers all the “what if” questions that can come up in a relationship.

-Get Other Registrations, Licenses, and Permits
+Get Other Registrations, Licences, and Permits

-Here’s a quick list of some of the other legal and regulatory steps you’ll need to complete when starting your partnership:
+Here’s a quick list of some of the other legal and regulatory steps you’ll need to complete when starting your business partnership:

 Register with your state’s tax office for sales tax when you sell taxable goods or services.